What are the challenges with reentry?

 - You go to trucking school.
 You get $1,500 while you are in school and take financial literacy classes and career services classes.

 - We get you a job and continue to place you into jobs for a period of 3 years to make sure you are successful and stay successful.
-You are surrounded by a positive community of ex-felon graduates.
+You are surrounded by a positive community of formerly incarcerated graduates.
 We help as financial advisors to make sure you stay successful.